Despina Olympiou: 2013: Eurovision Song Contest 2013

 On 1 February 2013, Cyprus Broadcasting Corporation announced that Olympiou had been internally selected to represent Cyprus in the Eurovision Song Contest 2013, held in Malmö, Sweden.
 On 14 February, the Greek language song "An me thimasai" (Αν με θυμάσαι) was presented as the Cypriot Contest entry.
 An English acoustic version and Spanish version were also prepared for promotional purposes.
 Olympiou competed in the first semi-final of the Contest on 14 May 2013, however, she failed to qualify to the final, getting the fifteenth place with eleven points.

 Stereo Mike, the singer who Olympiou collaborated with on "Den s'afino apo ta matia mou", had also represented Greece in the Eurovision Song Contest 2011, held in Düsseldorf, Germany, along with Loukas Giorkas, with the song "Watch My Dance".

 Relationships

-From 2003 to April 2009, Olympiou was in a relationship with Michalis Hatzigiannis.

-From 2012 until now, Olympiou is in a relationship with Panos Doukas.
+From 2003 to April 2009, Olympiou was in a relationship with Greek Cypriot singer Michalis Hatzigiannis.
+Since 2012, she has been in a relationship with Greek entrepreneur Panos Doukas.
 They had a son named Christos, born in September 2017.